przemobe/MFRC522-python/README.md

 First release is to add EMV Contactless Communication Protocol functions.

+Branch micropython is to run a library on MicroPython v1.17 (RP2) without additional libraries.

 # mfrc522

 A python library to read/write RFID tags via the budget MFRC522 RFID module.